--size disk_size
+-size disk size

-Specifies the capacity by which the virtual disk is to be expanded.
-Disk size is used in conjunction with the unit's value.
-All capacities, including changes must be in multiples of 512 bytes.
-An error occurs if you specify a capacity that is not a multiple of 512, which can only happen when byte units (-b) are used.
-However, an entire extent will be reserved even if it is only partially used.
+Specifies the capacity of the virtual disk, which is used in conjunction with the unit's value.
+All capacities, including changes should be in multiples of 512 bytes.
+An error will occur if you specify a capacity that is not a multiple of 512, which can only happen when byte units (-b) are used.
+However, an entire extent will be reserved even if only partially used.
 The default capacity is in MB.
+You can specify a capacity of 0.
+The size in bytes should be in multiples of logical block address (LBAs).
+If you do not specify this parameter when you create an image mode disk, the entire MDisk capacity is used.